 Cuts, burns, and any kinds of skin blemishes and wounds will all enjoy the healing properties of lavender.
 This fragrant flower can help to produce collagen in the skin which encourages healing.
 A recent study showed that topical application of lavender oil for 14 days had a significant impact on reducing the area of the wound.

 While more studies are needed to truly nail down these results, preliminary findings have led us to believe that lavender can help your hair to grow.
 For those suffering from hair loss or anyone who craves long and luscious locks, the results of lavender oil in hair growth and animal studies nod towards potential success.

 As lavender gets to work on reducing pain in the body, this also means it can play an important role in helping reduce headaches, muscle pain, backache, and any other issues you have going on.
 Essential oils have long played a role in helping to naturally treat headaches and in trials and tests, lavender didn’t skip a beat and came back as hugely beneficial in soothing an aching head.

-What Are The Side Effects of Lavender Tea?
+Possible Side Effects of Lavender Tea

 Lavender is considered to be generally safe and side effect free but as with all wild things, there are some people who may be susceptible to the effects of this tea.

 Lavender may have hormonal effects on young prepubescent boys and pregnant women.
-In the boys, it can encourage breast tissue growth which will be reversed as soon as the person cuts out lavender tea.
+In young boys, it can encourage breast tissue growth which will be reversed as soon as the person cuts out lavender tea.
 It has also been linked to mimicking the estrogen hormone so pregnant women may want to check with their medical professional first.